ethanWallace/front_end_template/README.md

 ### Github Pages Deployment :octocat:

-The tempalte already come prepared to deploy your front-end to github pages.
-To do so first change the `homepage` in the `package.json` to the repo you want.
+The template already comes prepared to deploy your front-end to github pages.
+First change the `homepage` in the `package.json` to the repo you want.

 ```
 "homepage": "http://username.github.io/repo",
 ```

-Then run `yarn deploy-gh-pages` (give it a moment to build :wink:)
+Then run `yarn deploy-gh-pages` (give it a moment to build it could take a while :wink:)

 :warning: Watch and make sure your `config` or `env` files do not get pushed with the build!